The Start-up visa category is for non-UK nationals wishing to set up a business in the UK.

 Students should apply to take part during the final part of their course but if you are not awarded your qualification you will not be able to take part in the scheme if, for example, you fail part of your course and need to re-take a module the following year, you will be unable to take part in the scheme and you would need to re-apply the following year.

 Students applying for entry clearance on the Start-up route must (if paragraph A39 and Appendix T of these rules apply) provide a valid medical certificate confirming that they have undergone screening for active pulmonary tuberculosis and that this tuberculosis is not present in them.

 Start-Up visa endorsements

-- Include the date of issue and confirmation of its expiry date.
+- the date of endorsement; and

 You will only receive your Letter of Endorsement after your application has passed the business assessment and you have attended an immigration advisory appointment.
-If you are unable to meet the requirements of this visa route then unfortunately we will be unable to endorse you.
+If you are unable to meet the requirements of this visa route then, unfortunately, we will be unable to endorse you.
 Once issued, an endorsement must be used within 3 months.

 There isn't a specific Start-up Visa business advice service available but the following general resources might be helpful:

 - Goldsmiths Careers Service offers all current students and recent graduates advice and guidance about finding employment during and after their studies.
 They often run workshops and events aimed at business development and entrepreneurship so keep an eye on their webpages for any upcoming sessions that might be of interest to you

 - GOV.UK has detailed advice on setting up a business